Wilmer Wilson IV: Exhibitions and performances

 Wilson's earliest exhibitions were around the greater Washington, DC area, and his earliest notable press emerged during his 2011 residency at Strathmore Hall in Bethesda, MD, where he was mentored by well-known Washington, D.C. multimedia artist Tim Tate.
 As art critic Claudia Rousseau noted in a review of Wilson's residency program exhibition, "This Howard University undergraduate is one to watch."

 The artist's durational performance work, Henry "Box" Brown: FOREVER (2012), was a suite of three public performances in Washington, D.C., in which the artist covered his bare body with US postage stamps and walked to post offices asking to be mailed, after the legacy of Henry Box Brown.
 In Portrait with Hydrogen Peroxide Strips (2015), Wilson stood in the main hall of the National Portrait Gallery and covered his bare body in teeth-whitening hydrogen peroxide strips, a continuation of the artist's interest in creating "skins" out of dense patterns of repeated materials and symbols.

 In 2019 Wilson began exploring the use of billboards in his hometown of Richmond to "disrupt billboards’ typical role of advertising by using the platforms to display texts and imagery that will initiate discussion about the anti-police brutality protests and other local activism happening around Richmond."

+Between 2013 and 2020, Wilson created a series of artist books featuring blurred photographs he made while running through various cities.
+The set, A Running Tour of Some Monuments of included volumes for Barcelona, Brussels, London, New Orleans, Philadelphia, and Rome.

 Wilmer Wilson IV is represented by Susan Inglett Gallery, New York, and CONNERSMITH, Washington, D.C.